William-165EGP/CIH_virus_explanation/readme.md

   * Leaving aside the computer virus, we assume a sloppy code turn off the interruption
   * If the sloppy code gets into a infinite loop, the OS cannot take back the control because the timer interruption is ignored
 3. EEPROM protection
+  * The **Physical** Presence Jumpter
+    * The Vpp (Programming Voltage) and Vcc (Supply Voltage) is only on legacy Intel flash chip
+    * On modern EEPRO, Modern Single Supply is used
+    * Only Vpp (12V~12.5V) is connected then EEPROM can be written
+    * The write operation would be failed if on Vcc (5V)
+  * Dual BIOS
+    * The Main BIOS can be read, written
+    * The Backup BIOS is read-only, stores firmware on factory version
+4. Set some instruction as priviledge (like int 20h on Windows)
+  * It is ineffctive to use int 20h on WIndows NT
+  * The user program cannot directly construct the IOR and send to driver